huxaiphaer/JeebaleApp/README.md

-This is a simple chatting Android Mobile App demonstrating network socketing , users login and be able to chat .
+This is a simple chatting Android Mobile App demonstrating network sock , users login and be able to chat .